Home > Outdoor

 For others practicing more core-focused, aerobic yoga with fast transitions between poses, a denser mat will protect you from slipping or overextending in a movement.

-Dense foam mats, natural rubber mats, and mats with harder top layers are all good options to ensure that you have enough stability and protection for your joints as you move through your practice.
+Dense foam mats, natural rubber mats, and mats with harder top layers are all good options for ensuring enough stability and protection for your joints as you move through your practice.

 Women carrying yoga mat